JamieDunsmore7/tokamak_profile_fitting/README.md

 ### Note on eqtools

-`eqtools` is installed from a [patched fork](https://github.com/JamieDunsmore7/eqtools/tree/all-fixes) rather than the PyPI version.
-The PyPI version has several Python 3 compatibility bugs (integer division errors, gfile header parsing failures on non-C-Mod machines, and a missing `_tricub.h` on Python 3.12+) that are fixed in the fork.
+`eqtools` is installed from a [fork](https://github.com/JamieDunsmore7/eqtools/tree/all-fixes) rather than the original version.
+The original version has several Python 3 compatibility bugs that are fixed in the fork.

 ## Repository structure